-CRI 9.2.1 Umpires will be appointed by the ECB Association of Cricket Officials (ACO) or Cricket Scotland and all appointments detailed on www.whostheumpire.com (WTU).
-Institutions/Playing Entities must ensure that they are signed up to WTU to access appointments details and to communicate with umpires, including advising them of timings and venue.
+CRI 8.2.1 Umpires will be appointed by the ECB Association of Cricket Officials (ACO) or Cricket Scotland and all appointments detailed on www.whostheumpire.com (WTU).
+Institutions/Playing Entities must ensure that they are signed up to WTU to access appointments details and to communicate with any appointed umpires to confirm fixture details and payment processes.